 You Must Be Layla

 13 year-old Layla is clever, ambitious and funny.
 She's left her comfortable Islamic school in Brisbane, Australia and is starting a scholarship at a private school where she is the first (and only) child to wear a Muslim headscarf.
 The first week is hardly welcoming, but Layla’s determined to make this work - even though she ends up being suspended for fighting back against a prejudiced bully.
-Layla decides the only way to really prove herself is to win a big regional robotics competition with her very ambitious invention, but can she do it - especially when the boy who bullied her is on the other team?
+Layla decides the best way to really prove herself and her right to be at the school is to win a big regional robotics competition with her very ambitious invention.
+But can she do it alone – especially when the boy who bullied her is on the other team?